 More than ever the Leaders are listening to the world.
-They are declaring Climate emergencies and willing to change policies.
-The more we can do now to raise awareness is vital to keep the momentum going.
+Whenever they declare a climate emergency they’re willing to change policies.
+After all, raising awareness is vital to keep the momentum going!
 Write a letter to your local MP and tell him your concerns about the future.
-My post on plastic bags provides a link to contact a local British Columbia MP and sign a petition with the David Suzuki foundation
+This post on plastic bags provides a link to contact your local British Columbia MP.
+Plus, sign this petition with the David Suzuki foundation

 For more information on this topic visit the links below